Coastal Zone Canada Association Brochure

 In holding Coastal Zone Canada Conferences and other events, particular attention is paid to:

 How can I become a member of the Coastal Zone Canada Association?

-The Association’s membership fee is paid as part of the registration for the biennial Coastal Zone Canada Conference, or from the date of receipt of application.
+The Association’s membership fee is $20.00 for a two-year period paid as part of biennial CZC Conference registration, or $10 per year from date of receipt of application.

-For further information on the CZCA or to become a member, please contact the CZCA Secretariat.
+For further information or to become a member, please contact: